Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 #### This is a step-by-step tutorial that covers the installation of a Ubnutu-Linux VPS with Wine and a VNC server for remote connection.<br/>The hosting company I will be using in this tutorial is [Vultr](https://www.vultr.com/).

-Quality of life advise:<br/>
+Quality of life advice:<br/>
-Copy & paste commands into the SSH Terminal by highlighting the command in this guide, then press CTRL-C to copy, then right-click into the SSH Terminal.
+Copy & paste commands into the SSH Terminal by highlighting the command/text block in this guide, then press CTRL-C to copy, then right-click into the SSH Terminal.
 This method will save a lot of time so you don't have to write out each command letter-by-letter.

 # Prerequisite applications: